-PRNT 314 - Print Media: Studio/Research 3 Credits
+PRNT 314 - Print Media: Studio/Research

-Prerequisite: One of PRNT 210 or PRNT 211, and one of PRNT 212 or PRNT 215, or consent of the Chair in consultation with the instructor.
+Prerequisite: One of PRNT 210 or PRNT 211, and one of PRNT 212 or PRNT 215.

 This course emphasizes research in a studio-based context and will focus on the aesthetic, social, and political contexts which has informed fine art printmaking.
 Course material will cover history and a range of topics in printmaking with an emphasis on contemporary issues, conceptual concerns, and technological innovation.
 Students will explore their self-directed research through discussions, studio work, presentations, and critique.
 Along with creating artwork and participating in course activities, students will also give a presentation based on their research, write an artist statement, and participate in a panel critique at the end of the term.